awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 ## Setting Up a Source Database for Use with GoldenGate on Amazon RDS<a name="Appendix.OracleGoldenGate.Source"></a>

  When your source database is running version 11\.2\.0\.4 or later, complete the following tasks to set up a source database for use with GoldenGate:

-+ Set the `compatible` parameter to 11\.2\.0\.4 or later\.
+1. Set the `compatible` parameter to 11\.2\.0\.4 or later\.

-+ Set the `ENABLE_GOLDENGATE_REPLICATION` parameter to *True*\.
+1. Set the `ENABLE_GOLDENGATE_REPLICATION` parameter to *True*\.
 This parameter turns on supplemental logging for the source database\.
-If your source database is on an Amazon RDS DB instance, you must have a parameter group assigned to the DB instance with the `ENABLE_GOLDENGATE_REPLICATION` parameter set to *true*\.
+If your source database is on an Amazon RDS DB instance, make sure that you have a parameter group assigned to the DB instance with the `ENABLE_GOLDENGATE_REPLICATION` parameter set to *true*\.
 For more information about the `ENABLE_GOLDENGATE_REPLICATION` parameter, see the [Oracle documentation](http://docs.oracle.com/cd/E11882_01/server.112/e40402/initparams086.htm#REFRN10346)\.

-+ Set the retention period for archived redo logs for the GoldenGate source database\.
+1. Set the retention period for archived redo logs for the GoldenGate source database\.

-+ Create a GoldenGate user account on the source database\.
+1. Create a GoldenGate user account on the source database\.

-+ Grant the necessary privileges to the GoldenGate user\.
+1. Grant the necessary privileges to the GoldenGate user\.

-+ Add a TNS alias for the source database to tnsnames\.ora on the GoldenGate hub\.
+1. Add a TNS alias for the source database to the `tnsnames.ora` file on the GoldenGate hub\.

-The source database must have the `compatible` parameter set to 11\.2\.0\.4 or later\.
-If you are using an Oracle database on an Amazon RDS DB instance as the source database, you must have a parameter group with the `compatible` parameter set to 11\.2\.0\.4 or later associated with the DB instance\.
+Make sure that the source database has the `compatible` parameter set to 11\.2\.0\.4 or later\.
+If you use an Oracle database on an Amazon RDS DB instance as the source, make sure that you have a parameter group with `compatible` set to 11\.2\.0\.4 or later associated with the DB instance\.
 If you change the `compatible` parameter in a parameter group associated with the DB instance, the change requires an instance reboot\.

 You can use the following Amazon RDS CLI commands to create a new parameter group and set the `compatible` parameter\.
-Note that you must associate the new parameter group with the source DB instance:
+Make sure that you associate the new parameter group with the source DB instance\.

 For Linux, OS X, or Unix: